-In 2023, the Minnesota Zoo launched the debut art exhibit of its brand new Hanifl Nature Center in conjunction with the Zoo’s newly opened and long-awaited project, The Treetop Trail (which brings visitors up to 32 feet above the ground, immersed in nature).
+In 2023, the Minnesota Zoo launched the debut art exhibit of its new Hanifl Nature Center in conjunction with the Zoo’s newly opened and long-awaited project, The Treetop Trail (which brings visitors up to 32 feet above the ground, immersed in nature).
 The Hanifl Nature Center is a central access point to the Trail and is dedicated to nature education and trees.

 VENTURE NORTH, December 2009